 For other raclette ingredients, such as potatoes and charcuterie, visit your local farmers’ market for the freshest produce

-White wines to pair with raclette can be found at any good wine store
+Wines to pair with raclette can be found at any good wine store.

 Final thoughts on raclette